NSCC-Slovakia/NCC_HPC-FineTuning-Examples/NER/readme.md

 ---

 **Note:** Customize paths and file names as necessary based on your project structure and requirements.
-The tutorial scripts download data and models from the internet, so it's necessary to use a node with internet access (login node) to run these scripts for the first time.
+The tutorial scripts download data and models from the internet, so it's necessary to use a node with internet access to run these scripts for the first time.
 The downloaded files will then be saved in cache for subsequent runs.